![]() |

 Similar stamps were issued in Trinidad.

-I've been told that the above reprint is made from the original die impression and made in 1919.
-It has no value inscription.
-The reprint is a printed in a brilliant deep blue shade, on thick wove paper and has no watermark.
+I've been told that the above reprints are made from the original die impression and made in 1919.
+They have no value inscription.
+The blue reprint is printed in a brilliant deep blue shade, on thick wove paper and has no watermark.
+I've also seen a similar reprint in black which I was told was made in 1929.

-I have seen some forgeries of the 6 p value, example:
+I have seen some forgeries of the 6 p value, examples:

 The style of the lettering is different from the genuine stamps in the above forgeries.